CEO & Executive Producer

 “These are the two great philosophies, if you want to be a producer.” - Philip D. Segal

 Philip D. Segal is the CEO and Executive Producer of Original Productions (OP), a FremantleMedia company, a post he has held since November, 2012.
 As CEO, Segal merges a comprehensive and acclaimed career of achievements in creating, writing, directing and producing highly recognized projects for television.
-Fourteen Original Productions series are enjoyed by millions of followers on seven major US cable television networks, all under the purvue of Segal.
-He is Executive Producer of Emmy® nominated Ice Road Truckers and Ax Men, on History; Are You Tougher Than a Boy Scout? on National Geographic Channel, Bering Sea Gold, Bering Sea Gold: Under the Ice on Discovery; Black Gold for truTV; Whisker Wars on IFC; Money Barn for Animal Planet; and American Hoggers; Storage Wars, Storage Wars: Texas, Storage Wars: New York for A&E.
+Fourteen Original Productions series are enjoyed by millions of followers on seven major US cable television networks, all under the purview of Segal.
+He is Executive Producer of Emmy® nominated Ice Road Truckers, Ax Men and The Legend of Shelby The Swamp Man on History; Are You Tougher Than a Boy Scout? on National Geographic Channel, Bering Sea Gold, Bering Sea Gold: Under the Ice on Discovery; Black Gold for truTV; Whisker Wars on IFC; Money Barn for Animal Planet; and American Hoggers; Storage Wars, Storage Wars: Texas, Storage Wars: New York for A&E.